Godrej Industries

 6. Percentage or number of women board members?

-3 (27%) - The company does not directly report the gender of its board of directors, however profiles for directors are available, and gender can be deduced through pronouns.
+3 (25%) - The company does not directly report the gender of its board of directors, but this can be calculated through photos in the board members profile section.

 7. Member of multiple industry schemes or other external initiatives to reduce negative environmental or social outcomes associated with palm oil production?